KernFerm/BubblesTheDev-WebBrowser/Data-Collection-and-Privacy-Notice.md

 The privacy model is local-first:

 * browser settings, history, bookmarks, passwords, imported extension metadata, VPN profile metadata, permissions, and search cache stay on-device
+* toolbar visibility, bookmark bar visibility, and the selected shell theme stay on-device
+* install-linked path metadata for custom or external-drive installs stays on-device except for the limited managed-update fields described above when `Automatic updates` is enabled
 * persisted browser state is compressed locally and protected when an available encryption path exists
 * diagnostics stay local unless the user exports them
 * music library access requires explicit consent before any scan begins
 * optional managed updates apply only to installs using `Automatic updates`, and that flow is limited to update-management fields, release metadata checks, and installer downloads
+* imported extensions require explicit user action, load without local file access, and may show extra warnings for higher-risk permission requests
 * browsing, downloads, and built-in search still create normal traffic to the websites and providers the user chooses to use

 Any future feature that materially changes this privacy posture should be disclosed in updated privacy and release documentation.